-It’s not just in summertime that the wine country of Austria entices folks to come visit – the wine-producing regions work their charming ways throughout the entire year.
-In spring, more than 1000 cellar lanes in Niederösterreich (Lower Austria) get underway with their merry activities, pampering guests with the new vintage wines, regionally typical culinary treats and a widely diversified programme based in various expressions of Austrian culture.
-Focal points here in the nation’s largest Qualitätswein region – where the daily routine, architecture and landscape have been shaped by hundreds of years of winegrowing traditions – include the Wachau valley (a UNESCO world heritage site), the ancient Roman archaeological discoveries of Carnuntum, the “world of wine” experience at the Loisium in Langenlois, the event series Literature & Wine – and somewhat later in the year the Thermenregion’s “longest bar in the world”.
+Austria is not only an attractive wine-growing country in the summer – it works its charm on tourists throughout the year.
+In spring, more than 1000 Kellergassen (streets lined with cellar buildings) in Niederösterreich start coming back to life.
+Here, visitors can try the new vintage, sample some traditional regional dishes and enjoy a diverse programme of cultural events.
+Niederösterreich, the nation’s largest Qualitätswein region, where the daily routine, architecture and landscapes have been shaped by hundreds of years of wine-growing tradition, is known for the Wachau valley (a UNESCO world heritage site), the Weinviertel with its countless romantic Kellergassen (which are affectionately called “villages without chimneys”), the ancient Roman archaeological discoveries of Carnuntum, the LOISIUM WeinWelt (Loisium World of Wine) experience in Langenlois, the Literature & Wine event series, and (somewhat later in the year) the Thermenregion’s “longest bar in the world”.

-And Vienna?
-Of all the world’s capital cities, Vienna remains unique as the only one with a significant presence of viticulture within the city limits, a presence which has also engendered its living tradition of the Heurigen, the city’s inviting and pleasant wine taverns.
-The wines of Austria’s charming and history-laden capital combine in a unique and distinctive fashion with the famous Viennese cuisine, putting the crown on any sojourn in the Danubian metropolis.
+But what about Wien?
+Of all the world’s capitals, Vienna remains unique as the only one with a significant presence of viticulture within the city limits – testimony to which is the vibrant tradition of Heurige wine taverns.
+The wines from Austria’s charming and historic capital complement the city’s renowned cuisine in a unique way, making any visit to Vienna wonderfully complete.